winitzki/scall/tutorial/programming_dhall.md

 Functions of that type are called **hylomorphisms**.
 See, for example, [this tutorial](https://blog.sumtypeofway.com/posts/recursion-schemes-part-5.html).

-So far, we have motivated hylomorphisms as fold-like functions for greatest fixpoint types.
+So far, we have motivated hylomorphisms as fold-like functions adapted to greatest fixpoint types instead of least fixpoints.
-Because of the universal quantifiers `∀(t : Type)` and `∀(r : Type)` in their type signature, hylomorphisms are in fact more general: they can be used to transform values of an arbitrary type `t` into values of another type `r`, as long as we can supply a suitable functor `F` and functions of types `t → F t` and `F r → r`.
+Because of the universal quantifiers `∀(t : Type)` and `∀(r : Type)` in their type signature, hylomorphisms are in fact more general: they can be used to transform values of an arbitrary type `t` into values of another type `r`, as long as we can supply a suitable functor `F` and some functions of types `t → F t` and `F r → r`.
 An intuitive picture of that sort of computation is that the given function of type `t → F t` will be used repeatedly to "unfold" a given value of type `t` into a tree-like structure of type `F (F (...
-(F t)...))`, while the function of type `F r → r` will be used repeatedly to extract the output data (of type `r`) from that tree-like structure.
+(F t)...))`, while the function of type `F r → r` will be used repeatedly to extract the required output data (of type `r`) from that tree-like structure.
+The types `t` and `r` do not need to be fixpoint types.

 Now we turn to the question of implementing hylomorphisms in Dhall.
 An immediate problem for Dhall is that hylomorphisms do not (and cannot) guarantee termination.